lenderpanel

 Recently asked questions about conveyancing in Montpelier

-I am the registered owner of a leasehold flat in Montpelier, conveyancing having been completed 7 years ago.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Equivalent flats in Montpelier with an extended lease are worth £186,000.
+I bought a leasehold flat in Montpelier, conveyancing having been completed September 2003.
+How much will my lease extension cost?
+Similar flats in Montpelier with a long lease are worth £181,000.
 The average or mid-range amount of ground rent is £55 levied per year.
-The lease ends on 21st October 2075
+The lease finishes on 21st October 2075

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more comprehensive investigations.
-You should not use this information in tribunal or court proceedings.
-There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward based on this information before getting professional advice.
+The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
+Do not use the figures in tribunal or court proceedings.
+There may be other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information before getting professional advice.

 Last updated